Navigating Professional Boundaries: Handling Advances from a Married Colleague

 While I understand his reaction, I can't help but feel guilty for possibly causing discomfort in our work environment.
 So Reddit, in this situation where I rejected my married colleague's advances and set boundaries to maintain a professional relationship, AITA?

 Setting boundaries in professional relationships is crucial for maintaining a respectful work environment.
-According to research published in the American Psychological Association, clear boundaries help prevent conflicts and promote mental well-being.
+According to research published in the American Psychological Association, clear boundaries help prevent misunderstandings and foster a culture of respect among colleagues.
+When faced with advances or inappropriate behavior, it’s vital to be assertive yet professional.
+This approach not only protects your well-being but also sets a standard for workplace interactions, creating a safer atmosphere for everyone.

 Comment from u/CoffeeAddict_85